dentarg/auth0-blog/_posts/2017-06-20-authenticating-android-apps-developed-with-kotlin.markdown

 **TL;DR:** On today's post we are going to learn how to create a simple Android application, written in Kotlin, and secure it with JWTs.
 We are going to use Auth0 to issue an `access_token` for us, and are going to use this token to communicate with an API.
 In the end, we will also talk about how we would handle tokens issued by a home made solution, instead of Auth0.

+{% include tweet_quote.html quote_text="Learn how to create a secure Android app with Kotlin." %}

 ## Is Kotlin a Good Choice for Android Development?

 Last May, at the Google I/O keynote, [the Android team announced first-class support for Kotlin](https://blog.jetbrains.com/kotlin/2017/05/kotlin-on-android-now-official/).
 So, yes, Kotlin is a good choice for Android development.
 Otherwise the Android team would never make a move like that.
 Besides that, [for the last 4 years, Android Studio has been based on the IntelliJ Platform](https://blog.jetbrains.com/blog/2013/05/15/intellij-idea-is-the-base-for-android-studio-the-new-ide-for-android-developers/).
 For those who don't know, [IntelliJ](https://www.jetbrains.com/idea/) is a product from [JetBrains](https://www.jetbrains.com/), the same creator of the Kotlin programming language.
 As such, we can rest assured that, when choosing Kotlin for our next project, the development experience will be smooth.
 At least from the perspective of the IDE support.